Quivers with potentials for Grassmannian cluster algebras: Quivers with potentials of Grassmannian cluster algebras

 \end{definition} Note that for each oriented region, we choose one representative in the potential, so these potentials are dependent on such choice.
 However, different choices are cyclically equivalent to each other.
-Clearly, there are no two cyclically equivalent cycles appearing in the potential simultaneously.
-So $(Q^{pr}(D),{W}^{pr}(D))$ is a QP, $(Q(D),F,W(D))$ and $(\overline{Q}(D),F,\overline{W}(D))$ are IQPs.
-We call them the {\em (iced) QPs associated to $D$} of type I, of type II and of type III respectively.
+Clearly, there are no two cyclically equivalent cycles appearing in the potential simultaneously, and there is at least one unfrozen arrow in each term of the potential.
+So $(Q(D),W(D))$ is a QP and $(\overline{Q}(D),F(D),\overline{W}(D))$ is an IQP.
 Note that these (iced) QPs are also reduced by definition.